Y0Coss/docs-fork/pages/web_cloud/web_hosting/diagnostic_slownesses/guide.en-gb.md

 > [!primary]
 >
-> If the call to the file **phpinfo.php*** displays a configuration table **instantly**, this means that the slowdowns do not come from the shared hosting where your website is located.
+> If the call to the file **phpinfo.php*** displays a configuration table **instantly**, this means that the slowdowns do not come from the web hosting where your website is located.
 Otherwise, this file will appear as slowly as your other pages.
 >
-> In other words, if the delays are only present on some pages or content of your website, this means that the shared hosting **is not the cause of the delays** encountered on your website.
+> In other words, if the delays are only present on some pages or content of your website, this means that the web hosting **is not the cause of the delays** encountered on your website.

 #### 1.4 - Test your database connectivity